-The submission deadline may be extended for one or more grant applications upon a showing of good cause.
-All requests for extension of the submission deadline must be submitted via e-mail to the CPRIT HelpDesk.
+The submission deadline may be extended for 1 or more grant applications upon a showing of good cause.
+A request for a deadline extension based on the need to complete multiple CPRIT or other grants applications will be denied.
+All requests for extension of the submission deadline must be submitted via email to the CPRIT HelpDesk.
 Submission deadline extensions, including the reason for the extension, will be documented as part of the grant review process records.
+Please note that deadline extension requests are very rarely approved.

-8.2.
-Application Components
+Application Components 8.2.

 Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
 Please refer to the Instructions for Applicants document for details that will be available when the application receipt system opens.
-Submissions that are missing one or more components or do not meet the eligibility requirements listed in section 5 will be administratively rejected without review.
+Submissions that are missing 1 or more components or do not meet the eligibility requirements listed in section 5 will be administratively rejected without review.

 8.2.1.
-Abstract and Significance (5000 characters)
+Abstract and Significance (5,000 characters)

-Clearly explain the proposed program, including a summary of the facility to be developed, an outline of the goals of the research projects that will be supported, and an overview of institutional infrastructure and commitment.
+Clearly explain the proposed program, including a summary of the facility to be used, an outline of the goals of the research projects that will be supported, and an overview of institutional infrastructure and commitment.
 The specific aims of the application must be obvious from the abstract although they need not be restated verbatim from the Core Facility Plan.
 Clearly address how the proposed project, if successful, will have a major impact on cancer.

 Note: It is the responsibility of the applicant to capture CPRIT's attention primarily with the Abstract and Significance statement alone.
 Therefore, applicants are advised to prepare this section wisely.
-Applicants should not waste this valuable space by stating obvious facts (eg, that cancer is a significant problem; that better diagnostic and therapeutic approaches are needed urgently; or that the type of cancer of interest to the PI is important, vexing, or deadly).
+Applicants should not waste this valuable space by stating obvious facts (eg, that cancer is a significant problem, that better diagnostic and therapeutic approaches are needed urgently, or that the type of cancer of interest to the PI is important, vexing, or deadly).

 8.2.2.
-Layperson's Summary (2000 characters)
+Layperson's Summary (2,000 characters)